Backgammon in the round

 In 1975, I bought round particle board at Homer's/Handy Dan's (forerunner to Lowe's Depot) and some laminate veneer in two shades of wood grain for the alternating colors of the pips (the wedge shapes familiar to the square board).
 I measured the degrees and cut the laminate; glued them to the wood with contact cement; and cut a hole in the center of the board in my dad's garage workshop.
 I lined this inner circular depression with green felt - the green associated with Vegas gaming tables.
 That color seemed to fit (people often bet on backgammon).
 I used this model to play games with friends.
 We were the test subjects.
 It worked.
 It took about 2 games to get used to the new layout.
 But the learning curve was short due to the intuitive nature of the board - the instructions state to go around the board.
 The pips were somewhat familiar and the green felted pit begged for dice.
 After testing this prototype by playing numerous games with a variety of people, I made a second model with improvements: raised lips around the circumference to help keep the playing pieces on the board and to raise the height of the side walls of the dice well and recessed troughs for the doubling cube and the storage of the pieces.

-The first model I made is on the left and in the above photo shot outside my apartment in Dallas.
-On the right is a later prototype model with raised lips and recessed sections for the doubling cube and for the pieces.
+Below: A later prototype model with raised lips and recessed sections for the doubling cube and for the pieces.

 Seeking a patent